 Soak up the sun on Catseye Beach

-While there is no shortage of sand on Hamilton Island, the most popular spot to soak up the sun is Catseye Beach.
-Many of the hotels are built just steps away which makes for easy access, and set up loungers for guests.
+While there’s no shortage of sand on Hamilton Island, the most popular spot to soak up the sun is Catseye Beach.
+Many of the hotels are built just steps away which makes for easy access, and loungers are set up for guests.
 Cockatoos are also frequent visitors, and it’s common to see the inquisitive birds with their lemon meringue-coloured headdresses scooting around.

 Walking across the hot sand can be unbearable and diving into the welcoming turquoise water might seem like an easy way to cool off—but it’s safe to say many of us have been in hot tubs with colder water!
 It’s incredible how warm the sea is off Catseye Beach, and its clarity makes it perfect for snorkeling or simply watching the fish from above.

-On certain days the reef will go way out, meaning bathers can walk way out into the water and it still won’t go past their knees.
+On certain days the reef will go way out, meaning bathers can walk far into the water and it still won’t go past their knees.
 Just be sure to keep an eye out for stingers, which have been known to frequent the area.

-A trip to Australia wouldn’t be complete without a koala meet-and-greet, and Hamilton Island is a great place to do it.
+A trip to Australia isn’t complete without a koala meet-and-greet, and Wildlife Hamilton Island is the perfect place to do it.
 Open daily, there are options to tour the facility and check out the crocodiles, dingoes, kangaroos and cockatoos…and yes, enjoy breakfast with the cuddly koalas.

-Without a doubt their most popular package is enjoying breakfast with the koalas.

-Visitors get to enjoy a tasty buffet while surrounded by the little koalas sleeping in the surrounding trees, and once everyone’s had their fill of brekkie a keeper will pick up one of the marsupials up for a photo-op.
+Visitors tuck into a tasty buffet while surrounded by the little koalas sleeping in trees just an arms-length away, and once everyone’s had their fill of brekkie a keeper will pick up one of the marsupials up for a photo-op.

-Everyone gets their turn to hold one of the cuddly koalas (I got to hold a little dude named Kenny, who was two-years-old at the time), while staff take a photo which they’ll print off for you as a keepsake.
-It is such a thrill to hold their tiny, furry bodies as their long nails latch on.
-Cross your fingers that you’re as lucky as my sister, who found Kenny snuggling right into her!
+Everyone gets their turn to hold one of the marsupials while staff take a photo which they’ll print off for you as a keepsake.
+It’s such a thrill to hold their tiny, furry bodies as their long nails latch on, and some might even snuggle right in!

-Breakfast with the koalas costs about $60 per adult (which isn’t too bad considering breakfast alone usually costs at least half that anywhere else on the island).
-My only criticism would be that visitors only get about 15 seconds to actually hold a koala, so keep that in mind.
+Breakfast with the koalas with a cuddle costs about $70 per adult (which isn’t too bad considering breakfast alone usually costs at least half that anywhere else on the island).
+It’s worth noting that each visitor only gets about 15 seconds to actually hold a koala, so be sure to soak up every second!

-While Hamilton Island has so much to offer that anyone could be entertained for at least a week, it would be a mistake to go all the way there and not take advantage of its proximity to some other incredible Whitsunday spots.
+While there are so many things to do in Hamilton Island that anyone could be entertained for at least a week, it would be a mistake to go all the way there and not take advantage of its proximity to some other incredible Whitsunday spots.

 One of the most popular day trips from Hamilton Island is to head out to the famous Great Barrier Reef.
 Charter boats head there daily, granting the opportunity to snorkel, dive or simply lounge on Reefworld, a floating pontoon that sits on Hardy Reef.

-Another unforgettable way to see it is from above, aboard a scenic flight.
+Another unforgettable way to see it is from above during a scenic flight.
 Usually taking between 30 and 60 minutes, the tiny planes take off from Hamilton Island or Airlie Beach, granting guests a birds-eye view of the spectacular Whitsunday islands, famous Whitehaven Beach and of course the reef.

 Finally, Cruise Whitsundays ferries guests between islands throughout the day, making it easy to explore other popular Queensland spots including buzzing Airlie Beach, celebrity favourite Hayman Island, or Daydream Island which features Living Reef, a man-made lagoon teeming with fish.